The Home Depot Inc. (HD) Reveals an Earnings Mystery

 HD’s Market Performance

-HD stocks went down by -0.63% for the week, with a monthly jump of 0.26% and a quarterly performance of 0.54%, while its annual performance rate touched 14.68%.
-The volatility ratio for the week stands at 1.30% while the volatility levels for the past 30 days are set at 2.01% for The Home Depot Inc..
-The simple moving average for the period of the last 20 days is 0.23% for HD stocks with a simple moving average of 4.19% for the last 200 days.
+HD stocks went up by 1.50% for the week, with a monthly jump of 1.93% and a quarterly performance of 1.35%, while its annual performance rate touched 15.16%.
+The volatility ratio for the week stands at 1.39% while the volatility levels for the past 30 days are set at 1.83% for The Home Depot Inc..
+The simple moving average for the period of the last 20 days is 1.40% for HD stocks with a simple moving average of 5.30% for the last 200 days.

 Analysts’ Opinion of HD